Walkthrough guide for Google Threat Intelligence group administrators

 1.1.1.
 Getting the list of users and service accounts

-Web interface => On the My group menu option -> USERS tab, the list of users is shown under the Group Members section -> User sub-section, and the list of service accounts under the Service accounts section.
-All of them can be exported by administrators through the Download button in several file formats, as shown in the following image.
+Web interface => On the My group menu option -> USERS tab, the list of users is shown under the Group Members section, and the list of service accounts under the Service accounts section.
+All of them can be exported by group administrators through the Export button in several file formats, as shown in the following image.

 Google Threat Intelligence API => The endpoint /v3/groups/{id}/{relationship} returns the objects related to the group based on group's ID (check group ID) and relationship which identifies the type of objects to request and whose values in this case are "users" and "service_accounts".
+Other endpoints provide the list of users and service accounts, but they don't provide the same information as the already mentioned one: /v3/groups/{id}/relationships/users and /v3/groups/{id}/relationships/service_accounts.

 Back to top